SpiralDevelopment/Awesome-Crypto-Trading/README.md

 * [Basics of Bitcoin](https://bitcoin.org/en/getting-started) - Getting started with Bitcoin by Bitcoin.org

-* [Binance Academy](https://academy.binance.com/) - Blockchain and cryptocurrency educational portal.
+* [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) - Wiki with over 1.000 pages of information about Bitcoin and Cryptocurrency.

 * [Blockchain Basics](https://consensys.net/academy/blockchain-basics-book/) - This guide is about what is blockchain technology, how it works, and how it could affect the world around us.